-Quick summary: Total buying costs in Gibraltar typically add between 3% and 6% on top of the purchase price, depending on whether you're a first-time buyer, the property price, and whether you need a mortgage.
-The main costs are stamp duty, legal fees (1 to 1.5% of purchase price), and survey fees.
+Quick summary: Total buying costs in Gibraltar typically add between 3% and 6% on top of the purchase price, depending on whether you qualify as a first-time buyer, the property price, and whether you need a mortgage.
+The main one-off costs are stamp duty, legal fees (1 to 1.5% of purchase price), and survey fees.
 Always get a full cost breakdown from your solicitor before exchanging contracts.
 This article is a guide only and is not legal or financial advice.

-When you're looking at properties in Gibraltar, the listed price is what catches the eye.
-But the total amount you actually need is always higher.
-Stamp duty, solicitor fees, surveys, mortgage arrangement costs if you need one, and several smaller items can add up to a meaningful sum on top of the headline figure.
+The listed price is what catches the eye.
+The total amount you actually need is always higher.
+Stamp duty, solicitor fees, surveys, mortgage arrangement costs, and several smaller items can add up to a meaningful sum on top of the headline figure.

 Getting this wrong is one of the more common mistakes buyers make in Gibraltar.
-You find the right property, agree a price, and then discover you're short because the additional costs weren't properly accounted for.
-This guide is designed to make sure that doesn't happen to you.
+You find the right property, agree a price, and then discover you are short because the additional costs were not properly accounted for.
+This guide walks through each cost so you know exactly what to have ready before making an offer.

 Disclaimer: This article is for general information only.
 It is not financial or legal advice.
 Consult a qualified Gibraltar solicitor and financial adviser before making any property purchase.